Jayvardhan-Reddy/Azure-Certification-DP-200/README.md

 | Session | Consisten Prefix.
 Monotonic reads, monotonic writes, read-your-writes, write-follows-reads. |
 | Consistent Prefix | Updates returned are some prefix of all the updates, with no gaps. |
 | Eventual | Out of order reads. |

+- Eventual consistency provide the weakest read consistency but offer lowest latency of both reads and writes. :bangbang: :triangular_flag_on_post:

+Question related to setting up latency :bangbang: :triangular_flag_on_post:

+What is the Latency I will have to use in order to provide the lower latency of reads and writes
+	- Eventual Consistency

+ COSMOS-DB takes care of consistency of data when replicated